 Day 28 – Now there are more crazies on the streets than normal residents.
 Nobody risks venturing out at night and even daytime can be dangerous.
 Strength can only be found in numbers.
 Some have joined The Survivalists - a group of tough misfits led by tech expert and auto mechanic Gadget.
 Their aim is to help the lowly and unfortunate survive this crisis.
-And then there are The Peacekeepers – former law enforcement and military personnel led by Lieutenant Buck McDonnell.
+And then there are The Peacemakers – former law enforcement and military personnel led by Lieutenant Buck McDonnell.
 This group is trying to maintain some semblance of law and order.
-Rumours also abound of escaped zoo animals on the loose and a group of makers and hackers forming their own faction – their purpose is unknown.
+Rumors also abound of escaped zoo animals on the loose and a group of makers and hackers forming their own faction – their purpose is unknown.

 Memories of the old city have already faded.
 San Lazaro is a different place; a perilous place.
 Some have adjusted quickly and their sole aim is survival.
 Others hold out hope that a return to normality is possible.
 One thing is for certain: their city and their lives will never be the same again.